ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

     let* x = nth u n in
     Ok x;;
 ```
 Using polymorphic variant, the type-checker generates a unique type for all the pipe.
-The constraints coming from calling `init` are merged ``
+The constraints coming from calling `init` are merged into a single type.

 ## When to Use Polymorphic Variant